 - Why is the sand white?
 Favorite beach: Hāpuna

 - Why is the sand green?
 Favorite beach: Papakōlea

 See our complete list of Big Island beaches for the great beaches that didn’t make it into this list.
 We also have some pretty solid advice on beach activities on this website.
 See for example our information about snorkeling rentals and snorkeling safety in our snorkeling guide or our 3 favorite snorkeling beaches.

 Black Sand Beaches

-The black sand of all black sand beaches on Hawaii is made out of tiny fragments of lava.
-In contrast to the green and white sand, most of the black sand is created almost instantaneously, as hot lava enters the water and cools down so suddenly that it solidifies, and shatters into large amounts of ‘black sand’.
+The sand on all black sand beaches on Hawaii is made out of tiny fragments of lava.
+In contrast to the green and white sand, most of the black sand is created almost instantaneously.
+When hot lava enters the water it cools down so suddenly that it solidifies, and shatters into large amounts of black sand.

-Black sand also retains the most warmth, as you will notice when you are walking on the sand during a warm sunny day.
-This is the reason why the sea turtles choose black sand beaches to build their nests – and because of this the best beach to spot turtles are the black sand beaches!
+Black sand is also very good at retaining heat as you will notice when you are walking on the sand during a warm sunny day.
+This is the reason why the sea turtles choose black sand beaches to build their nests.
+The best beaches to spot turtles are beaches with black sand.

 Punalu’u Black Sand Beach